kaby76/AntlrVSIX/README.md

 ## Planned for v9 (end Dec 2020)

-* Rebrand.
-* Add flexible parser to read any grammar.
+* Add website-based Trash.
 * Add AST for grammars.
 Rewrite all with ASTs for syntax-independent code.
+* Add flexible parser to read any grammar.
+* Rebrand.

 ## Alternatives